 3.0.4 Sample size and coverage for construction survey: The number of sample constructions to be selected from sub-strata 1, 2 and 3 will be, respectively, 4, 2 and 1.
 The 2 sample constructions from sub-stratum 2 will be selected circular systematically with a random start, while the one sample to be selected from sub-stratum 3 will be selected at random.
 All constructions on which the approximate expenditure during last year is less than Rs.
 500/- will be outside the coverage of the survey in the urban sector.
 Therefore such constructions will not be given tick marks in columns (8) to (13) of block 10.
 Now, in all other respects the instructions for blocks 10 and 6 will be the same as those for these blocks of schedule 0.1.
-Hence no further reference to those blocks of schedule 0.1.
-Hence no further reference to those blocks of schedule 0.1.
+Hence no further reference to those blocks will be made in this section.